 Tyler State Park

-With a 64 acre lake, Tyler State Park is a beautiful oasis located in East Texas.
+With a 64 acre lake, Tyler State Park is a beautiful oasis located in Tyler, Texas.
 As the fall months roll in, some of the best fall color in Texas begins to sprinkle across the trees that call East Texas home.

 The beauty of Tyler State Park is the immense variety and diversity of both wildlife and trees that line the exterior of the lake that meets you with refreshing and cool waters.